 12. Go Fishing at the Hagemann Ranch

+To go fishing in Bodega Bay with kids, head to the Hagemann Ranch.
+This farm is the perfect spot to introduce kids to fishing in a controllable environment.
 Operating for over 40 years, the farm’s pond is filled with rainbow trout fish.
 You don’t need a fishing license to fish here and they’re stocked with all fishing accessories: fishing poles, baits, and nets.
 If you get hungry after fishing, stop by their snack shack for snacks and drinks.

 13. Ride Horses Through Bodega Bay